 Take a trip off the beaten track with us, and get to know the ‘real’ Ireland.
-Experience the warmth and hospitality of the Irish as you discover more about the history and culture of this country where, as the old saying goes, ‘you arrive as a stranger and leave as a friend’. céad míle fáilte - – a thousand welcomes await you!
+Experience the warmth and hospitality of the Irish as you discover more about the history and culture of this country where, as the old saying goes, ‘you arrive as a stranger and leave as a friend’.
+Céad míle fáilte – "a thousand welcomes await you!"

 Today we take a boat trip from Doolin to Inis Oirr (Inisheer), the smallest and most easterly of the Aran Islands.
 Inis Oirr is a ‘Gaeltacht’, where Irish or Gaelic is still the main spoken language.
 We visit the ruins of the 15th century O’ Brien’s castle as well as the 10th century church which was founded by St. Kevin of Glendalough.
-Upon our return to the mainland, we will visit the famous 200m high Cliffs of Moher before returning to the hotel for dinner and overnight.
+Upon our return to the mainland, we will visit the famous 200m high Cliffs of Moher before checking in to our hotel in county Clare.

 This morning we visit the Flying Boat and Martime Museum in Foynes in County Limerick.
-Learn about how a small village became a world centre of aviation in the ‘30s, when the flying boats containing restaurants and bridal suites were used to bring the rich and famous across the Atlantic ocean to America.
+Learn about how a small village became a world centre of aviation in the ‘30s, when the flying boats containing restaurants and bridal suites were used to bring the rich and famous across the Atlantic Ocean to America.
 Foynes also has a second claim to fame as the birthplace of the Irish Coffee.
 Enjoy an Irish Coffee in a lounge dedicated to this famous drink and take the original recipe back home with you.
 We leave Foynes and stop for a walk on beautiful Ballybunion beach on the Wild Atlantic Way before proceeding to our hotel in Tralee for dinner and overnight.

 Our drive along the famous Ring of Kerry, one of Europe’s most scenic routes, takes us past the Aghadoe Heights, Waterville and the Coomakista Pass to Ladies View, which gets its name from the pleasure expressed by Queen Victoria's Ladies-in-Waiting on their visit here in 1861.
 We continue around the Ring and finish in Muckross Park, known for its beautiful shrubs, flowers and Victorian Mansion.
 Return to our hotel